Psingh12354/Pyspark/README.md

 - 10x faster is disk
 - Use Ram insted of local drive which increase the processing

+### Databricks Cluster

+A **Databricks Cluster** is a combination of computation resources and configurations on which you can run jobs and notebooks.
+Some of the workloads that you can run on a Databricks Cluster include Streaming Analytics, ETL Pipelines, Machine Learning, and Ad-hoc analytics.

+The workloads are run as commands in a notebook or as automated tasks.
+There are two types of Databricks Clusters:

+- **All-purpose Clusters:** These types of Clusters are used to analyze data collaboratively via interactive notebooks.
+They are created using the CLI, UI, or REST API.
+An All-purpose Cluster can be terminated and restarted manually.
+They can also be shared by multiple users to do collaborative tasks interactively.
+- **Job Clusters:** These types of clusters are used for running fast and robust automated tasks.
+They are created when you run a job on your new Job Cluster and terminate the Cluster once the job ends.
+A Job Cluster cannot be restarted.

 ### Operation on RDD

 - **Transformation-:** It create a new rdd ex: map, flatMap, filter, groupby etc.